Lochearnhead, St Fillans and Comrie Railway: Authorisation

-The proposals came to fruition when the Lochearnhead, St Fillans and Comrie Railway was authorised by Act of Parliament on 6 August 1897.
-The share capital was £165,000. the Caledonian Railway subscribed half the money on the basis that it would later have the option of absorbing the company.
+The proposals came to fruition when the Lochearnhead, St Fillans and Comrie Railway was authorised by act of Parliament, the Lochearnhead, St. Fillans and Comrie Railway Act 1897 (60 & 61 Vict. c. ccxix), on 6 August 1897.
+The share capital was £165,000.
+The Caledonian Railway subscribed half the money on the basis that it would later have the option of absorbing the company.
 The Caledonian was concerned by the possibility of the rival North British Railway building a penetrating line into the area, or even taking over the unbuilt St Fillans line, and this motivated their provision of funding.
 The new company was slow to take action on its new powers, and it was not until February 1899 that a prospectus, inviting investment, was issued.
 The prospectus emphasised the potential of through traffic from the West Highlands to Perth and other central and eastern destinations; cattle was a particularly dominant traffic to be expected.

-Considerable attention was given to the environmental impact of the line through high amenity landscape: a Parliamentary committee considered the matter.
+Considerable attention was given to the environmental impact of the line through high amenity landscape: a parliamentary committee considered the matter.